Coral Conservation Program

 - Enhance reef and ecosystem resiliency through release of herbivores

 The Florida Aquarium has made coral reproduction history several times!
 In 2020, we were the first to reproduce and film larvae of the Ridged Cactus Coral.
-In 2019, we were able to induce spawning of several species of Atlantic coral in a laboratory setting!
-These ground-breaking, globally recognized advancements facilitate our ability to increase the genetic diversity of coral offspring, conduct vital health research to improve coral care and husbandry techniques, and scale up coral propagation rates.
+In 2019, we were able to induce spawning of several species of Atlantic coral in a laboratory setting.
+Most recently, in 2022, we successfully reproduced elkhorn coral in the care of marine biologists for the first time in history.
+These groundbreaking, globally recognized advancements facilitate our ability to increase the genetic diversity of coral offspring, conduct vital health research to improve coral care and husbandry techniques, and scale up coral propagation rate.
+Check out the video below to learn more about the dedication, passion and perseverance that goes into these groundbreaking efforts to restore Florida’s coral reef.

 Other Success Stories